 1) all initial states are clonally labeled, i.e. i,mImit1=Nt1;

 2) the fraction of cells with a given clonal barcode structure is constant over time.
-Note that this assumption represents a strong simplification as there is strong evidence that clones develop to be heterogeneous in size over time.
-We also provide another extreme implementation where we assume each clone has the same size at t1, which is true for static barcoding at t1.
-We found the constant clonal fraction constraint gives robust results over all tested datasets, whether barcoding happens at t1 or not, and it allows to directly account for nested clonal structure.
+Note that this constraint represents a simplification as all clones initially derive from single cells and only develop to be heterogeneous in size over time.
+We provide an alternative enforcing each clone to have the same size at t1, which is true for static barcoding at t1.
+We found that the former constraint gives robust results over all tested datasets.

 These two constraints are integrated as follows.
 With ζ∈0,1M indicating a clonal barcode combination, and Itζ indicating the set of cell states at time t with barcode combination ζ, the total number of cells with the barcode structure ζ at time t is Ntζ≡|Itζ|.
 We enforce the constraint: